How to REALLY Know if Your Essential Oils Are Pure

 Every company out there makes claims about their oils being great.

-“Our oils are the best that there is!”
+“Our oils are the best ever!”

 “100% Pure Essential Oils”